 Next we move to some of the best cities to visit in Mexico.
 Most of these cities are in central Mexico and they can also be termed among the list of ‘Which are the safest places to visit in Mexico as a tourist?’.

 San Miguel de Allende

 By Stefan Arestis of Nomadic Boys

-San Miguel de Allende is one of our favorite places we’ve been to in Mexico.
+San Miguel de Allende is one of our favorite places we’ve been to in Mexico and is a must during your trip to Mexico.
 It’s absolutely gorgeous with an impressive and super photogenic Old Town – so impressive that it was listed as a UNESCO World Heritage site in 2008.
 Cultural gems to check out include an array of centuries-old churches, colonial buildings and other monuments dating back to the early 1500s when the city was founded.